greenm01/ec4x/docs/ec4x_specs.md

 Fleet Integration:

 - Fleets disband, with their squadrons fighting individually under the Task Force.
-- Fighter Squadrons deploy as independent squadrons.
+- Fighter Squadrons deploy as independent units.

 Cloaked fleets with movement orders can continue if they pass stealth checks; otherwise, they join combat.